This page last updated: 15 January 2007

 1856-1861; 1890-1900

+Kahuku was a ranching center before it was planted with sugar in the 1890s.
 Moffitt owned and worked a farm and ranch of about 10,000 acres in Kahuku as early as 1851.
-In 1880, the ranch (then over 23,000 acres) was owned by James Campbell and later sugar planting made Kahuku headquarters for the Kahuku Plantation.
-Interisland steamers anchored off Kahuku and were loaded by boats from Kahuku pier.
-The steamer Kaala lost her anchorage and was smashed on the beach here in January, 1898.
+In 1880, the ranch (then over 23,000 acres) was owned by James Campbell.
+Campbell leased the land to B. F. Dillingham who sub-leased it to Kahuku Plantation.
+Dillingham was creating business to support extension of his railroad to Kahuku.
+Until the railroad reached Kahuku, interisland steamships anchored off Kahuku and were loaded by boats from Kahuku pier.
+The steamer Kaala lost her anchorage and was smashed on the beach at Kahuku in January 1898.
 On January 1, 1899, Kahuku became the windward and northern terminus of the Oahu Railroad.

 253.02